floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_mapping.md

 You can use the following data to assign a user to one or more Search Guard roles:

-* username
-  * the name of the authenticated user.
+* the username
-* backend roles
-  * the backend roles of the user as collected in the authentication / authorization step
+* the backend roles of the user as collected by [authentication modules or user information backends](../docs_auth_auth/auth_auth_rest_config_overview.md)
   * e.g. backend roles defined in the internal user database
   * e.g. LDAP groups
   * e.g. JWT claims or SAML assertions
-* hostname / IP
-  * the hostname or IP the request originated from.
+* the host name or IP the request originated from.
-* Common name
-  * the DN of the client certificate sent with the request.

 ## Mapping